Establishing Northland Waters

 The group included the mayor and two elected members from each council, and was reformed as the Elected Members Steering Group in December 2025 following local government elections.
 It is supported by council staff, the Department of Internal Affairs (DIA), and an independent adviser.

-The Elected Members Steering Group guides the establishment of the council-controlled organisation (CCO) and considers the opportunities and impacts the changes may have on their respective districts.
+The Elected Members Steering Group guided the establishment of the council-controlled organisation (CCO), considering the opportunities and impacts the changes may have on their respective districts, until the company was incorporated in May 2026.

-Upon the organisation's incorporation in May 2026, a Shareholder Representatives Group will be established to provide oversight of Northland Waters' establishment, go-live and beyond.
+After incorporation, a Shareholder Representatives Group was established to provide oversight of Northland Waters' establishment, go-live and beyond.

 • Far North Mayor Moko Tepania